Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 Once a transaction has been submitted, the command will continuously poll and display its status until it's been :ref:`finalized<glossary-finalization>`.

-Commands for transferring GTU
+Commands for transferring CCD
 =============================

-The commands for transferring GTU (both plain transfers and encrypted transfers) are described in the following table.
+The commands for transferring CCD (both plain transfers and encrypted transfers) are described in the following table.

 The add, remove, and configure bakers commands are described in the topic :ref:`becoming a baker using the Concordium Client<become-a-baker>`.